019 – Kokorozashi: A Personal Mission That Benefits Society

 How does one maintain their kokorozashi?

-With ambitious goals and business ventures, there will also be tough times.
-Tomoya counsels his students to find even the slightest benefits from every challenge; this way, even if they did not succeed, they can still find means for improvement and they can still carry on or try again.
-Tomoya also advises students to support each other.
-Each year, students are invited to meetings where they can get together and share the progress of their kokorozashi; this also creates a support system by offering opportunities for students who are struggling to find encouragement from their peers.
+Additionally, he advises students to support each other.
+Each year, students are invited to meetings where they can get together and share the progress of their kokorozashi.
+This creates a support system by offering opportunities for students who are struggling to find encouragement from their peers.

 GLOBIS University

-Nick thinks that Globis is an example of an organization with a strong kokorozashi, which Tomoya agrees with.
-He says that their founder, Yoshito Hori, started Globis in 1992, shortly after he graduated from Harvard Business School.
-Comparing the US and Japan, he saw that Japan lacked venture capital, a business school, and business publication; Globis filled this gap and has been steadily growing since its foundation.
-The institution offers Globis Unlimited courses, which give a thorough understanding of essential business frameworks, concepts, and trends and a clear understanding of how to apply them to business needs; these courses are accessible online and are presented in both English and Japanese.
+Globis University, where Tomoya serves as the dean of the Graduate School Management, is an exemplary organization that embodies a strong kokorozashi.
+Their founder, Yoshito Hori, started Globis in 1992, shortly after he graduated from Harvard Business School.
+Comparing the US and Japan, he saw that Japan lacked venture capital, a business school, and business publication.
+Globis filled this gap and has been steadily growing since its foundation.

 Globis graduates

-Tomoya named two graduates from their university who are pursuing their kokorozashi.
 The first is Mihoko Suzuki, a working mother who was struggling to balance work, raising kids, studying, and doing housework.
-She developed a housekeeping service that would send senior working mothers, older mothers, to provide help with housework for the busy working mothers, to the benefit for both -- the senior mother became necessary for the housework, which gave her purpose, while the working mother had more time to focus on her career.
+She developed a housekeeping service that would send older mothers, to provide help with housework for the busy working mothers, to the benefit for both: the senior mother became necessary for the housework, which gave her purpose, while the working mother had more time to focus on her career.

 The second student is Dr. Jose Fernandez Villasenor, who started a bio-interactive technology company in Silicon Valley, where he helps patients who had strokes with the virtual reality response.
 Villasenor uses virtual reality to facilitate rehabilitation.